hypercube1024/firefly/_docs/http-server-and-client.md

 }
 ```

-In this case the route will match with any request with an accept header that matches application/json.
+In this case, the route will match with any request with an HTTP Accept header that matches application/json.

 Here are some examples of accept headers that will match:
 ```